RishiSingla04/NIM-Assignment/README.md

 - This game requires 2 players

 How to play:
-- Download the .Java file and run it with a java IDE
+- Download the .Java file and run it with a java compiler